Olympus E-3 vs E-410

 |Olympus E-5« »||-||75/100||4/5||-||4.5/5||Sep 2010||1,699||-||Olympus E-5|

-|Olympus E-600« »||-||-||-||-||4.5/5||Aug 2009||449||-|
+|Olympus E-600« »||-||-||-||-||4.5/5||Aug 2009||449||-||Olympus E-600|

-|Olympus E-30« »||-||71/100||4.5/5||-||4/5||Nov 2008||1,299||-|
+|Olympus E-30« »||-||71/100||4.5/5||-||4/5||Nov 2008||1,299||-||Olympus E-30|

-|Olympus E-400« »||85/100||-||4/5||-||4/5||Sep 2006||699||-|
+|Olympus E-400« »||85/100||-||4/5||-||4/5||Sep 2006||699||-||Olympus E-400|

-The review scores listed above should be treated with care, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
-It should also be noted that some of the review sites have over time altered the way they render their verdicts.
+The above review scores should be interpreted with care, though.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons